technofocus-pte/msignt2/Lab 01-  Setting up Azure Machine Learning Workspace.md

     ![](./media/image5.png)

-7. Wait for the script to run completely.
-It takes 4-5 minutes to complete.
+7. Wait for the script to complete.
+It takes 4-5 minutes for the script to run.

     ![](./media/image6.png)

     ![](./media/image7.png)

-8. Close the **Cloud shell** and click on **Resource group** tile.
+8. Close the **Cloud shell** and click on **Resource Group** tile.

     ![](./media/image8.png)

-9. Click on resource group name.
+9. Click on your resource group name.

     ![](./media/image9.png)

-10. Make sure all the resources are created.
+10. Go through the list of the resources to ensure all the resources are created.

     ![](./media/image10.png)